innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 <!-- #endregion -->

 <!-- #region activity=true heading_collapsed=true -->
-## My Answer
+## My answer

 *Click the arrow in the sidebar to reveal my answer.*
 <!-- #endregion -->

 <!-- #region activity=true hidden=true -->
-My programme is below.
+My program is below.
 It uses a `while True` to infinitely loop through a code block that checks to see whether the single sensor detects white or black; if it detects white, the robot turns about one wheel back onto the line, which eases it forwards on one side; if it detects black, it turns about one wheel away from the line, again edging it slightly forwards.

 In this manner the robot wiggles along the line.
 If we use the right, rather than left, sensor to detect the edge, and enable the pen trace, we see the trace follows the first test trace line reasonably well.
 <!-- #endregion -->